Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 • Policy classification.

-The Virtualization of resources is crucial in fulfilling the required degree of adaptability.
+Resource virtualization is crucial in fulfilling the required degree of adaptability.
 Therefore, we can perform Virtualization in many areas, including the Virtualization of servers, applications, storage devices, security appliances, and, not surprisingly, the network infrastructure.
-Server virtualization was the starting point for most.
+Server virtualization was the starting point for most of them.

-Remember that security is a building block behind the virtualized network and a key driver.
+Remember that security is a key driver and a building block behind the virtualized network.
 An essential component of a security policy is the definition of a network perimeter.
 Communications between the inside and the outside of the perimeter must occur through a checkpoint.
-With Virtualization, this checkpoint can now be at multiple network parts.
+With virtualization, this checkpoint can now be located in multiple network parts.
 Not just the traditional edge.

 Key VMware NSX Points